UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 nsubj(eating, Mary)
 dobj(eating, mac)
 conj(mac, cheese)
+dobj(eating, cheese)
 ~~~

+However, as the distinction between distributive and collective readings is often context-dependent, we propose to take the simplest approach and to always attach all conjuncts to the predicate.

 When the subject is attached to a control or raising predicate, there is a dependency between the matrix verb and each conjunct and between the embedded verb and each conjunct.